+The minimum require entents for the successful completion of Phase one are as follows.
 Length of phase: A minimum of 60 days Requirements: Be honest Weekly appearances before the Treatment Court Judge and Team Weekly face-to-face meetings with Treatment Court Coordinator and Probation Agent Random home visits by the Probation Agent monthly Employment visits as determined by the Probation Agent Creation of case plan with Probation to address people, places and things.
 Avoidance of any premises where the major source of income is alcohol sales Strict compliance with random alcohol and drug testing at least twice a week - no tampering!
-Obtain an assessment with Treatment Provider for AODA and any required assessments for co-occurring problems Address housing issues, if needed Obtain medical assessment, if needed Pursuit of health insurance if the participant lacks health insurance A minimum of 14 consecutive days of total abstinence at the time of phasing from the use of alcohol, illegal, or non-prescribed drugs (no misses, dilutes, positives, or admissions) No unexcused absences from treatment court sessions an scheduled services/appointments for a minimum of 30 consecutiv days Application must be made to the court for phase advancement The Phase I Phase Change Packet must be submitted 2 weeks prict to phasing
+Obtain an assessment with Treatment Provider for AODA and any required assessments for co-occurring problems Address housing issues, if needed Obtain medical assessment, if needed Pursuit of health insurance if the participant lacks health insurance A minimum of 14 consecutive days of total abstinence at the time of phasing from the use of alcohol, illegal, or non-prescribed drugs (no misses, dilutes, positives, or admissions) No unexcused absences from treatment court sessions and scheduled services/appointments for a minimum of 30 consecutive days Application must be made to the court for phase advancement.
+The Phase I Phase Change Packet must be submitted 2 weeks prior to phasing